 (Facet-defining) The proof is similar with that for Proposition 8 and thus omitted here.

-From Propositions 10 - 13, we can observe that these derived inequalities contain two continuous variables and the total number of inequalities is in other order of $\mathcal{O}(T^2)$.
+From Propositions 11 - 14, we can observe that these derived inequalities contain two continuous variables, and the total number of inequalities is in the order of $\mathcal{O}(T^2)$ .